XInTheDark/raycast-office-converter/README.md

 # Office Converter

-Convert office files to various formats using LibreOffice
+Convert office files to various formats (**including PDF**) using LibreOffice

 ## Getting Started

 You **must have LibreOffice installed** in your system to use this script.
 [Download it here](https://www.libreoffice.org/download/download-libreoffice/).
-If you've already installed it normally (LibreOffice is placed in your /Applications folder), you're good to go!
+If you've already installed it normally (LibreOffice is placed in your Applications folder), you're good to go!

 ## Commands